 When there is a problem with the airflow, your air conditioning unit will usually give you warning signs.
 You might start experiencing hot and cold spots or no air blowing from vents in your house.
 The vents might give out little to no air, or you might face pressure imbalance in your home.
 So, it is important to learn about these signs to get to the bottom of the issue.

-1. Your Home is Experiencing Hot & Cold Spots
+1. Your Home Is Experiencing Hot & Cold Spots

-2. Weak HVAC Airflow from the Vents
+2. Weak HVAC Airflow From the Vents

 3. Pressure Imbalance